3 good reasons to choose Apulia

-Perhaps those who refer to Apulia in the plural form, implying a multiplicity of nuances, able to please tourists of all kinds, are not wrong.
-The long beaches make their way around Italy’s heel, caressing the Adriatic and Ionian Seas, surrounded by a varied landscape that takes your breath away.
-Nature lovers can venture into the Gargano National Park, whose vegetation plunges across the steep peaks into one of the cleanest and safest seas of the Italian peninsula, while those in search of cultural roots and history can follow the traces left by the “trulli”, an itinerary rich in character and scented with the fragrance of lemons and oranges.
-And, speaking of food, here, visitors will truly be spoilt for choice…
+In Italy, there are those who refer to the region of Apulia in the plural.
+And perhaps they aren’t mistaken, since this region has many nuances, and is capable of appealing to tourists of all kinds.
+The long, sandy beaches extend around the heel of Italy’s boot, caressing the Adriatic and the Ionian seas, offering a variety of breathtaking landscapes.
+Nature lovers can venture into the Gargano National Park, whose lush vegetation borders directly one of the cleanest and safest seascapes in all of Italy, while those in search of culture and history can explore the remains of the trullo dwellings, all while enjoying the ubiquitous fragrance of lemons and oranges.
+And, speaking of food, visitors to this region will have countless possibilities to choose from.